hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

 # parameters normalization :[#028]

-this is a central "basin" for a family of distinct operations with similar sub-operations (and is part of the super-family of #[#br-087] normalization algorithms).
+## overview

-shared sub-operations include:
+yet another #[#br-087]. (but of course this one is the best yet.)

-  • checking for missing requireds
+  • check for missing requireds
   • defaulting

-at present this does no "soft" failures but this may change. :#A
+  • "soft" or "hard" failure in a modality adaptive way

 we prepare "actual" arguments